markdgoodrich/BunkersAndBadasses/PC_QuickRef/README.md

 **RECHARGE SHIELD**
 ![](./icons/shieldcomb_resize.png)

-If Player has not taken any Damage, Shields Recahrge euqal to the Shiel dRecharge Ratw of the equipped Shield, up to the value of max Shields.
+If Player has not taken any Damage, Shields Recharge equal to the Shield Recharge Rate of the equipped Shield, up to the value of max Shields.

 ---
 **REGENERATE HEALTH**